php-fig/fig-standards/proposed/http-message.md

      * While header names are not case-sensitive, getHeaders() will preserve the
      * exact case in which headers were originally specified.
      *
-     * @return array Returns an associative array of the message's headers.
-Each
+     * @return string[][] Returns an associative array of the message's headers.
-     *     key MUST be a header name, and each value MUST be an array of strings
+     *     Each key MUST be a header name, and each value MUST be an array of
-     *     for that header.
+     *     strings for that header.
      */
     public function getHeaders();